voodoofugu/nexus-state/publish/README.md

 };
 ```

+### 🛠 Configuring TypeScript for nexus-state

 For TypeScript, extend the global `StatesT` interface provided by the library.
 The simplest way is to use `typeof`:

-🔮 _Make sure to configure `tsconfig` properly._

 ```typescript
 type InitialStatesT = typeof initialStates;